ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious HTTP might be incompatible with network interception regimes, such as those that rely on configuring Clients with trust anchors and intercepting TLS connections.
-While TLS might be intercepted successfully, interception middleboxes devices might not receive updates that would allow Oblivious HTTP to be correctly identified using the media types defined in {{iana-req}} and
+While TLS might be intercepted successfully, interception middlebox devices might not receive updates that would allow Oblivious HTTP to be correctly identified using the media types defined in {{iana-req}} and
 {{iana-res}}.